 The Financial Statements have been prepared on the going concern basis.
-As noted in the Trustee's Report on page 3, the Trustee has assessed the impact of the COVID-19 pandemic in terms of its effect on the Scheme's assets, technical provisions and the employer covenant.
-The employer continues to provide regular updates to the Trustee and will continue to report any material uncertainty that casts significant doubt upon the ability of the Scheme to continue on a going concern.
+The Employer continues to provide regular updates to the Trustee and will continue to report any material uncertainty that casts significant doubt upon the ability of the Scheme to continue on a going concern.
 From the perspective of the Scheme, the Trustee remains confident that the Employer will continue to support the Scheme and the benefits arising from it.
 The Trustee continues to prepare the accounts on a going concern basis.